seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 37</h2>

 I learned to write reusbale JavaScript with functions, pasing values to functions with arguments, global scope and functions, local scope and functions, and global vs. local scope in functions. #100DaysOfCode

+<h2>Day 38</h2>

+Returned a value from a function with return, understanding undefined value returned from a function, assignment with a returned value, stand in line, and understanding Boolean values. #100DaysOfCode